-Cede control to others when they’re the experts.
-“Great development teams, are given a brief of the key design targets, an outline and then given the freedom to create the best possible product that fulfills this brief,” says Rory Percival on Product Coalition, “They should be empowered to create the desired product outcomes, but in the way they envisage.
+Cede control others when they’re the experts.
+“Great development teams are given a brief of the key design targets, an outline and then given the freedom to create the best possible product that fulfills this brief,” says Rory Percival on Product Coalition, “They should be empowered to create the desired product outcomes, but in the way they envisage.
 This allows creativity to flow, unconstrained.”

 The product design process benefits from the feedback of various stakeholders and colleagues, but only when it is appropriate and relevant.
 You can do this by framing the scope of their input before they even open their mouths.

 For example, instead of setting things up for open-ended brainstorming, narrow the focus by acknowledging areas of expertise and adding some specificity.
-“Bob, you’re the expert when it comes to what our technology is capable of, so do you have any performance concerns with our current thinking.”
+For example, “Bob, you’re the expert when it comes to what our technology is capable of, so do you have any performance concerns with our current thinking.”

-This technique allows the specialists to comment on their domain while not opening the floor for an anything goes free-for-all.
+This technique allows the specialists to comment on their domain while not opening the floor for anything that goes free-for-all.
 By giving various people the opportunity to chime in with their thoughts, you can “check the box” that they’ve been consulted.

 When you’re designing by committee, you’re unlikely to find consensus for the different, unusual, trailblazing moves because no one wants to make the wrong decision.
-But without taking those risks, your product will iterate at best or simply stagnate.
+But without taking those risks, your product will iterate at best or stagnate.

-Of course “courage” also means we can’t plug our headphones into an iPhone anymore, but last time we checked AirPod and Beats sales figures weren’t a problem for Apple.
+Of course, “courage” also means we can’t plug our headphones into an iPhone anymore, but last time we checked AirPod and Beats, sales figures weren’t a problem for Apple.
 In a design by committee environment, this move would have never occurred because too many people would have cited concerns about angry customers.